cskelk789/Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.Load balancing ensures that the application will be highly **functional and available**, in addition to restricting **traffic** to the network.
 Below is a screenshot of the DVWA Application:

 ![Screenshot of DVWA Web Application](https://github.com/cskelk789/Automated-ELK-Stack-Deployment/blob/main/Images/DVWA%20Web%20App%20Home%20page.png)

 - What aspect of security do load balancers protect?
   **Load Balancers play an important security role as computing moves evermore to the cloud.
 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.
 Hence, Load balancers add resiliency to the network.**

 - What is the advantage of a jump box?
   **A Jump Box Provisioner is a good addition to a corporate network as it prevents internal VMs from being exposed via a public IP Address.
 This allows monitoring and logging on a single box.
 By implementing Security Rules, we can also restrict the IP addresses able to communicate with the Jump Box.**

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **network** and system **logs**.
 - What does Filebeat watch for?
   **Filebeat is a light weight log shipper which is installed as an agent on the servers and monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or log stash for indexing.**

 - What does Metricbeat record?
   **Metricbeat is a lightweight agent that can be installed on target servers to periodically collect metric data from your target servers, this could be operating system      metrics such as CPU or memory or data related to services running on the server.
 It can also be used to monitor other beats and ELK stack itself.**

 The configuration details of each machine may be found below.
 | Name       | Function      | IP Address | Operating System |